igauravsehrawat/backend-using-node.js/payroll-backend/README.md

 + Error reporting is done via Sentry.

 #### Easy Development
-+ Docker compose configures database and app automatically, no hassle for managing different services.
++ Docker compose configures database and app automatically, no hassle of managing different services.

 #### Secure Deployment
 + Deployment and development has been separated by individual environment, docker and docker compose files.